 |Find your eQSL||Documents||Images||Videos||Downloads||Links|

 Frequency stability was not compatible with now-a-days ready-made transceivers.
-Our homemade sets needed at least ten minutes to warm-up properly and get stable.
+Our homemade sets needed at least ten minutes as a warm-up period to get stable.
 When I got my license, I was still at school and one day very late at night, I remember that I was in QSO with a DX station.
-All of a sudden the electricity went off, everything went dead in front of me and a while later I heard my mother from downstairs telling me that it is very late and to go to bed because I had to go to school early in the morning.
+All of a sudden the electricity went off, everything went dead in front of me and seconds later I heard my mother from downstairs telling me that it is very late and to go to bed because I had to go to school early in the morning.
 She switched off the main switch.
 While I left everything on, quickly I ran straight downstairs, switched back on, and returned to my shack.
 I found my receiver still drifting to stabilize.
 Eventually I realized that my contact was lost.

 Another aspect related to this fantastic hobby is antennas.
 Antenna construction, set-up and tuning are my number one favorite.
 I enjoy DXing in CW.
-Nearly all my contacts are done in this mode.
+Nearly all my QSOs are in this mode.
 But when digital modes were getting popular, I decided to go digital, SSTV RTTY and later PSK31, sending pictures with EasyPal and WSJT software.
 My antennas are all homemade.
 Presently I have two on the roof.
-A 7Mhz dipole which I use also on 21Mhz as a three half waves, and a 14Mhz vertical bazooka.
+A 7Mhz dipole which I use also on 21Mhz as a three half waves, and a 14Mhz Off Centre Fed Vertical.
 In my opinion the vertical is very good for DX and apart from it's low angle of radiation it is not a directional antenna.
 It covers 360 degrees.
 I find it a little bit noisy on receive.
 A two S points of noise is quite a lot when receiving a DX station.